Crock Pot Peach and Bourbon Pulled Pork is succulent! This easy and flavorful crock pot sandwich recipe calls for just a few ingredients.

 - Trim pork roast of any large pieces of excess fat then cut into 4-6 large pieces and place in the bottom of 6 quart slow cooker.
 Season with salt and pepper.

-- In a separate bowl, whisk together remaining ingredients until smooth then pour over pork and turn each hunk over with tongs to coat in sauce.
+- In a separate bowl, whisk together remaining ingredients until smooth then pour over pork and turn over each hunk over with tongs to coat in sauce.
 Cover then cook on LOW for 6-8 hours or until pork shreds very easily with a fork.

 Can you serve this room temperature?.. or it has to be hot,